Q: My child wants to learn to sew. What kind of machine should I get?

 On the day, one of our sewing tutors will arrive at your house or venue with plenty of time to set-up and will bring along all necessary materials, tools and supplies needed for the party.
 Then the fun begins!
 All parties are 2 hours unless a longer party has been requested, in order to make a bigger project.

-Final payment is due on the day of the party either in the form of a cheque, cash or card payment.
+Final payment is due on the day of the party either in the form of cash or card payment.

 Q: Do you offer sewing parties for boys too?